-The Receiver is in possession of approximately 37.5 acres owned by Scoop Capital in Grady County, Georgia (the "Grady Property").
-According to Grady County public records, the land value of the Grady Property in 2008 was \$151,125.
+The Receiver is in possession of approximately 33 acres owned by Scoop Capital in Grady County, Georgia (the "Grady Property").
+According to Grady County public records, the land value of the Grady Property in 2009 was \$151,125.
 The Receiver is currently determining the best course of action to take regarding this land.
-Parties interested in marketing or purchasing the Grady Property should contact
+The Receiver has received offers for the purchase of this property, but he believes those offers are below the property's fair market value.
+Parties interested in marketing or purchasing the Grady Property should contact:

-Brad Parker Tallahassee Land Company, Inc. 217 John Knox Road Tallahassee, Florida 32303 Office: (850) 385-6363

-Mobile: (850) 566-2629 Fax: (850) 385-6337 Email: Brad@tlhland.com
+Brad Parker Tallahassee Land Company, Inc. 217 John Knox Road Tallahassee, Florida 32303 Office: (850) 385-6363 Fax: (850) 385-6337 Email: Brad@tlhland.com

-3. Graham, North Carolina.11
+3. Graham, North Carolina.12

 The Receiver has possession and control of a building located at 841 South Main Street, Graham, North Carolina 27253 (the "Rite-Aid Building").
-This building was purchased for \$5,310,000 and is currently being leased to a Rite-Aid Pharmacy for \$33,073.08 per month under an absolute triple net lease.
-The Rite-Aid Building has one known encumbrance: a \$2,655,000 interest-only loan with Wachovia Bank, which matured in June 2009.
+This building was purchased for \$5,310,000 and is currently being leased to a Rite-Aid Pharmacy for \$33,073.08 per month under an absolute triple net lease.13 The Rite-Aid Building has one known encumbrance: a \$2,655,000 interest-only loan with Wachovia Bank, which matured in June 2009.
 The Receiver paid interest on this loan through October 2009.
 He currently is not making any payments on this loan.
-The Receiver has reached an agreement in principle to sell the Rite-Aid Building and anticipates presenting the proposed sales transaction to the Court in the near future.
+The Receiver had reached an agreement in principle to sell the Rite-Aid Building.
+However, the parties were unable to reach a final agreement.
 Parties interested in purchasing the Rite-Aid Building should contact: